nadinekuo/www/about/releases/ET_2020_11_announcement.md

 * Lean_Public supports curvilinear coordinates provided by Llama.
 * The include style ("old") Tmunu interface using thorn ADMCoupling has been removed.

-One new thorn have been added:
+One new thorn has been added:

  * ReadInterpolate, a FileReader like thorn that uses InterolateLocalUniform to interpolate the data read in onto the new grid.